netdata/netdata/src/claim/README.md

 ### Connect an Existing Agent

-There are two methods to connect an already installed Netdata Agent to your Netdata Cloud Space:
+There are three methods to connect an already installed Netdata Agent to your Netdata Cloud Space:

-- using the Netdata Cloud user interface (UI).
-- using the claiming script.
+- Manually via the UI
+- Automatically via a provisioning system (or the command line)
+- Automatically via environment variables (e.g. kubernetes, docker, etc)

-#### Using the UI (recommended)
+#### Manually, via the UI

 The UI method is the easiest and recommended way to connect your Agent.
 Here's how: